-One international example is the Energy Charter, which is an agreement for energy cooperation that promotes energy security through the development of competitive energy markets.
+The Transit Protocol of the Energy Charter has developed a dispute resolution mechanism that can be used as a framework for CAREC projects.
+The Energy Charter is an agreement for energy cooperation that promotes energy security through the development of competitive energy markets.
 The Charter has fifty-three Signatories and Contracting Parties.
 The Energy Charter Secretariat has attempted to develop a Transit Protocol, which will function as a framework to facilitate energy trade across borders.
-CAREC member countries can develop similar legal frameworks to facilitate rules-based energy trade (Huda 2021b).
+CAREC member countries can develop similar frameworks to address energy-related conflicts.
+(Huda 2021b).

-In addition to a legal regime, energy cooperation can also benefit from the development of a dispute resolution mechanism.
+In addition to a legal regime, energy cooperation can also benefit from the development of a dispute resolution mechanisms.
 One example that has some relevance to CAREC's projects such as the CASA-1000 and TUTAP is the institutional mechanisms of the Indus Water Treaty (IWT).
 The IWT was signed in 1960, and facilitated by the World Bank to foster peaceful negotiation on sharing the waters of the Indus River by India and Pakistan.
 The IWT has survived three wars between India and Pakistan and while it has some limitations, it provides an important platform for negotiations, which resulted in the peaceful resolution of several water-related disputes (Huda and Ali 2017).